Dynamical dark energy models in the light of Gravitational-Wave Transient Catalogues: Methodology

-As it can be seen in the plots, the $\Lambda$CDM model ($w_0 =-1$) and the LC model ($w_1=0$, $w_c=-1$) lies within the 2-$\sigma$ uncertainties for all the cases and databases.
-Also, for all the cases and databases containing GW data, the equivalence of the siren distance $D_S$ with the luminosity distance $D_L$ ($D_S = D_L$) lies within the 1-$\sigma$ uncertainty.
-Therefore, this ratio is consistent with the current GW data, and also it is the best model.
+As it can be seen in the plots, the $\Lambda$CDM model behaviour ($w_0 =-1$ and $w_1=0$ for all the parametrisations, except for the LC model $w_1=0$, $w_c=-1$) lies within the 2-$\sigma$ confidence contours for all cases.
+This shows that our results with all catalogues and combinations are consistent with the standard $\Lambda$CDM model.

-According to the values reported in Table \ref{table:bestFitValuesGW}, current GW transient data is not able to constrain the value of $\Omega_m$, $w_1$ and $n$.
-When an overlap of GW with other database was done the values of $\Omega_m$, $w_1$ were almost GW-non-dependent.
-Also, since the definitions for Pantheon and CC data do not contain the $n$ parameter, a best fit value for this parameter cannot be computed, because the form of the graphic of $n$ in all cases was non-gaussian like.
-However, GW data was able to constrain the value of $\Xi_0$, which is consistent with the ratio $D_S = D_L$, and gives a clue that both distances are equivalent.
-Future GW databases will decide either this ratio holds or not, and also might constrain the $n$ value.

-As we can see in Tables \ref{table:InformationCriteria1}, \ref{table:InformationCriteria2}, and \ref{table:InformationCriteria3}, since $\Lambda$CDM has the smallest AIC and BIC in all cases (for the three deltas and the six dark energy models), it is the best model with the current Pantheon+CC+GW data.
-How preferred is the $\Lambda$CDM model over the six dark energy parameterisations was computed with the Jeffrey's criterion.
-For the AIC criterion the preference is very weak, but with the BIC criterion $\Lambda$CDM has a very strong preference against the other models.
-Hence, the best model by far with our dataset is $\Lambda$CDM.
-But, among the dark energy parameterisations, BA was the preferred model because it has the lower AIC and BIC values, for the three deltas.